travigd/documentation/getting-started.md

 </feed>
 ```

 This curl command told the system that we wanted the feed returned to us in `atom+xml` (*pro tip: you can also try `application/vnd.eventstore.atom+json` if you prefer json like we do!*).
 The feed that we pulled has a single item inside of it, the one we recently posted.
-We would then get the event by issuing a GET to the alternate uri.
+We would then get the event by issuing a GET to the alternate URI.

 ```
 curl -i http://127.0.0.1:2113/streams/newstream/0 -H "Accept: application/json"